 The base allocation is a fixed amount of annual funding that each state and territory receives from appropriated sums for weatherization assistance from DOE.
 The fixed amount differs for each state and territory and was based upon the allocations for FY1993 as determined by DOE according to a previous formula.
 Base allocations, which total \$171,858,000, are listed in Table 1 of 10 C.F.R. §440.10(b)(1).
-This table is included in the Error!
-Reference source not found. f or reference.
+This table is included in Appendix B for reference.